People use fast and flat simulation to reason about new games: Methods

-We make the assumption that in a fun game the two players should have an equal chance of winning and draw rarely happens, consistent with prior work \citep{althofer2003computer, browne2008automatic, todd2024gavel}.
-Reward for thinking is obtained from the expected win rate of the Intuitive Gamer model against a random gameplay agent.
-The intuition is that in a fun game \textit{thinking} should matter, and thus an agent that performs computations should soundly defeat one that does not~\citep{chu2023praise, todd2024gavel}.
-Finally, we measure game length using the same Intuitive Gamer-vs-Intuitive Gamer simulations used for the balance feature.
-Expected game length reflects the intuition that games that are too short or too long are not fun, which we encode with a quadratic term, as outlined below.
 We use $120$ game simulations for each feature (to align with the $k = 6$ simulations for each of $20$ participants), randomizing whether the Intuitive Gamer plays first against the random agent in the simulations used to assess reward for thinking.
 Game simulations are run to the end of the game (where either a player wins or the game ends in a draw); future work can explore variants of the funness model where features are computed under partial game simulations.
-We use the same features and number of simulations when comparing to alternate models (see below).
+We use the same features and number of simulations when comparing to alternate models (see below in ``Fitting regression models to funness judgments'').